alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-10-07-obey-those-who-in-authority.md

 uid: obey-those-who-in-authority
 source: "Majmu' Fatawa Al-Shaykh Ibn Baz p.
 7/119"
 category: [rulership, quran]
-excerpt: "Those in authority refer to Muslim scholars and rulers.
+summary: "Those in authority refer to Muslim scholars and rulers.
 Their orders should be followed if they agree with Shari'ah and should be disregarded if they disagree with Shari'ah."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz